⚖️ VB vs SCHA Comparison · Free & No Signup

 🤝 BFF Take

 VB (Vanguard Small-Cap ETF) and SCHA (Schwab US Small-Cap ETF) are both excellent low-cost US small-cap ETFs.
 VB tracks the CRSP US Small Cap Index with ~1,500 stocks at 0.05%; SCHA tracks the Dow Jones US Small-Cap Total Stock Market Index with ~1,750 stocks at 0.04%.
 The 1 basis point fee difference is negligible.
-VB has about $60B in assets vs SCHA's $18B — meaningfully more liquid.
+VB has about $60B in assets vs SCHA's $18B, meaningfully more liquid.
 Both are appropriate alternatives to the much more expensive IWM (Russell 2000, 0.19%) for long-term small-cap exposure.
 Choose based on your brokerage: Schwab investors naturally prefer SCHA; Vanguard investors prefer VB.

 📋 Quick Takeaways

-🔄Nearly identical small-cap coverage at essentially the same cost — functionally interchangeable
+🔄Nearly identical small-cap coverage at essentially the same cost, functionally interchangeable

-💰SCHA costs 0.04% vs VB's 0.05% — one basis point cheaper, negligible difference in practice
+💰SCHA costs 0.04% vs VB's 0.05%, one basis point cheaper and negligible in practice

 📊 Data-Based Take: VB has the lower fee